ElizabethHZhong/effortful-retrieval/README.md

 - Occlusion levels: 0%, 25%, 50%, 75%.
 - Measured and visualized how occlusion affects retrieval effort and generalization.

-### **Experiment 4: Future Work / Extended Designs**
-- Placeholder for additional modifications to the retrieval framework.

 ## Outputs

 Final plots and CSV data from each experiment are saved in: